rh2o6/WAHHBOT2.0/README.md

 ## About the Project

 WAHHBOT2.0 is a Discord bot designed to enhance server interactions by providing custom commands, moderation tools, and entertainment features.
 Built using Python, it leverages the Discord API to deliver a seamless user experience.
+This is a revamp/refactor of a project I did last year

 ## Features